RoseRocket/express-handlebars-boilerplate/README.md

 Express Handlebars Boilerplate
 ========

-> Boilerplate for server-side rendering using Handlebars and Express
+> Boilerplate for server-side rendering using Handlebars and Express when you need a simple HTML/CSS page

 ## How to build: